50% reduction in tunnel downtime through

 In the area of interface design, I learned how to conduct user testing effectively, even with limited budgets, and how these tests significantly enhance the usability of the application.

-Figma, Wireframes, Hight/low fidelity mockups, Developers support, tech studio, viability studio, usability studio, Agile, Scrum and design thinking.
+Figma, Wireframes, High/low fidelity mockups, Developers support, tech studio, viability studio, viability study, Agile, Scrum and design thinking.
+Design for multi-device app, architecture and work on site

 Design for multi-device app, architecture and work on site